carpentries/carpentries.org-archive/pages/online-workshop-recommendations.md

 ---

-{% include alert text='This page is also available as a [PDF file](https://carpentries.org/files/pdf/online-workshop-recommendations.pdf).' %}

 Last updated: 2020-05-18

 An evolving list of all community-created resources and conversations on the subject can be found [in our Handbook](https://docs.carpentries.org/topic_folders/hosts_instructors/resources_for_online_workshops.html).